-Source AASB 1060.44 Note 13: Investments in joint ve entures AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$) Investments in joint ventures measured using the equity method - - AASB 1060.129(b) - - Commitments relating to joint ventures Aggregate of commitments relating to joint ventures: AASB 1060.129(d) Share of capital commitments incurred jointly with other venturers - - AASB 1060.129(d) Share of capital commitments of the joint ventures themselves AASB 1060.125(b) - - Other information about investments in joint ventures measured usi ng the equity m ethod AASB 1060.129(c) The fair value of investments in joint ventures, for which there are proportional quotations, was [\$x,xxx] at 30 June 2022 (2021: [\$y,yyy]). ublished price AASB 1060.130 Included in the group's share of the profit of joint ventures for the fir of [\$x,xxx] (2021: [\$y,yyy]) that relates to discontinued operations of • n amount Investments in joint ventures measured at fair value AASB 1060.115, 131 For all financial assets (including investments in joint ventures meas where permitted by AASB 128 Investments in Associates and Joint Ventures and Joint Ventures are all disclose the basis for determining fair value, for example, quote active market or a valuation technique.
-When a valuation technique disclose the assumptions applied in determining fair value for each /entures), the ered market price is used, the ent ntity in an ity shall Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position subclassifications of the line items presented, classified in a manner entity's operation.
+Source AASB 1060.44 Note 13: Investments in joint ventures AASB 1060.20, 28, 31(e) 2023 2023 (\$) (\$ Investments in joint ventures measured using the equity method - AASB 1060.129(b) - Commitments relating to joint ventures Aggregate of commitments relating to joint ventures: AASB 1060.129(d) Share of capital commitments incurred jointly with other - venturers AASB 1060.129(d) Share of capital commitments of the joint ventures themselves AASB 1060.125(b) - Other information about investments in joint ventures measured using the equity method AASB 1060.129(c) The fair value of investments in joint ventures, for which there are published price quotations, was [\$x,xxx] at 30 June 2023 (2022: [\$y,yyy]).
+AASB 1060.130 Included in the group's share of the profit of joint ventures for the financial year is an amount of [\$x,xxx] (2022: [\$y,yyy]) that relates to discontinued operations of joint ventures.
+Investments in joint ventures measured at fair value AASB 1060.115, 131 For all financial assets (including investments in joint ventures measured at fair value, where permitted by AASB 128 Investments in Associates and Joint Ventures), the entity shall disclose the basis for determining fair value, for example, quoted market price in an active market or a valuation technique.
+When a valuation technique is used, the entity shall disclose the assumptions applied in determining fair value for each class of financial assets.
+Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.